Just1truc/Abricot-Norminette/README.md

 cd ~/Abricot-Norminette && ./install_abricot.sh
 ```

+Don't forget to **star** the repository if you like it.
+It would help me a lot.

 ## Usage

 Abricot is simple program.
 In order to use it, please type the following command into a terminal